PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 Each project has a google document spreadsheet with the title ’’project\_data’’.
 In this spreadsheet, each reference should have a separate worksheet labeled with the citation key (`authorYYYabc` format).
-Do not enter data into excel first, this is prone to errors and information such as equations may be lost when uploading or copy-pasting.
+Do not enter data into excel first as this is prone to errors and information such as equations may be lost when uploading or copy-pasting.